While Original Medicare Doesn’t Pay For Bathroom Remodeling, Some Medicare Advantage Plans Do

 Once that minimum requirement is met, Part C plans may then offer some additional benefits of their own.
 Most Medicare Advantage plans offer prescription drug coverage, and many plans also offer dental, vision and hearing benefits that Original Medicare doesn’t cover.

 More and more Medicare Advantage plans now may cover bathroom remodeling and home renovations.
+Despite it being a relatively new type of benefit, 10% of Medicare Advantage plans in 2023 cover bathroom safety devices.1

 Some of the bathroom and home remodeling benefits that some Medicare Advantage plans may pay for can include: